Reece-Foley/Planes-Places/README.md

 # My Adventures
  ![Image of me](meinside.jpg)

- # A map of the places I have flown to!
+## A map of the places I have flown to.

 ![Image of me](me.jpg) ![Image of me](theone.jpg)